 - 2022 Lake Jinelle dam completed with ribbon cutting ceremony .
 Historic Houses open to the public for the first time.
 Strategic Planning Process, John Piepsny become park director.
 Water wheel reinstalled on Kirby's Mill.

 - 2021 David Green becomes the Park Director.
 Oviatt House, Inc receives permission from RJRD to restore the 1836 farm house.
 Phase 2 of Lake Jinelle dam repair begins.

-- 2020 January 21 - Entire heritage preserve is entered onto the National Registry of Historic Places after a five year process
+- 2020 January 21 - Entire heritage preserve is entered onto the National Register of Historic Places after a five year process

 - 2018 Park office renovation, plans for Lake Jinelle dam upgrade, Invasive Species Task Force, new roofs on old structures, horses on bridle trails, doors on outhouses.
 Programs include scheduled hikes, "Get to Know Your Park" lecture series, guided tours, and the return of Trick or Treat on the Trail.